yahoo/express-busboy/README.md

 ];
 ```

-Name and filename inputs will be sanitized before determining path for the file on disk.
+Name and filename inputs will be sanitized into an MD5 hash before determining path for the file on disk.
 If you want to change this behavior you can provide a strip function of your own:

 ```js
 // this will not sanitize the inputs